Handmade Transformation

 The cost of the course is £5,100 (including food and a shared room).

 For single room fee, please contact info@schumachercollege.co.uk.
+Single rooms are limited and allocated on a first come, first served basis.

 Download the course handbook for more details.